samutayuga/myfunalgoexplore/README.md

 ![LL](LL.png)

 > Huge advantage, can insert the item at the beginning of the data structure fast `- O(1) running time`
+> Huge disadvantage, slow operation to insert items at the end `- O(N) running time`

 ![Linked List](linkedlist.png)